The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 It's like so easy.

-You just wrap.
+You just wrap it in.

-Pull it over.
+Pull it over?

 Yeah, pull it over.

-Here, you take it safe aside.
+Here, you take the sides over.

-So oh my God, you made a mess of this.
+You've made a mess of this.

 Oh, come on.